yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

     , @PersistResults bit              = 1
     , @ResultsTable sysname            = N'dbo.QueryStoreCLRegressionResults';
 ```

-* Execute the full script after setting parameters
-* (The script reads these parameters and produces the result sets described below.)
+Execute the full script after setting parameters.
+The script reads these parameters and produces the result sets described below.

 ## Script Parameters and Execution Model